JAVA, BALI & KALIMANTAN (BORNEO), INDONESIA BIRDING TOUR: DETAILED ITINERARY

-Java, Bali & Kalimantan: Days 15-18 During these four full days we will explore the Sungai Wain Forest Reserve, an area of protected lowland rainforest situated not far to the north of the city of Balikpapan.
+Kalimantan: Days 2-4 During our stay at Balikpapan we will explore the nearby Sungai Wain Forest Reserve, an area of protected lowland rainforest situated not far to the north of the city of Balikpapan.
 The forest is now given over to conservation and research, so a good trail network allows us access to a variety of microhabitats.
 Here at Sungai Wain the huge trees, clambering lianas, spectacular butterflies, strange-looking insects and a bewildering variety of birds are all integral features of this superbly balanced and stable environment – the end-product of millions of years of evolution.
 Rainforests are the richest habitat on earth and those of Southeast Asia are the richest of all.
 There are more tree species here than in Amazonia and this floristic wealth has a profound influence on the avifauna.

 Many bird families reach their greatest diversity in rainforests such as this, different species adapting to different modes of life whether in the sunlit canopy or on the gloomy forest floor.
 As dawn breaks the chorus of broadbills, babblers and bulbuls are soon joined by the superbly evocative bubbles and trills of Bornean Gibbons as the family groups greet the new day.

 Sungai Wain hosts a superb selection of bird species, and among these are several pittas.
 These include the gorgeous Blue-headed Pitta, a bird which very much lives up to the old name for the family of ‘jewel thrush’ as it bounds over the forest floor.
 In contrast, the distinctive Garnet Pitta, a species restricted to the Malay Peninsula and southern Borneo, sits calling in the deepest shadows, glowing like a hot coal.

-The mega-attraction here is the beautiful endemic Bornean Peacock-Pheasant, which we have a good chance of seeing during our visit.
-Sungai Wain has to be the place for seeing this wonderful bird, which is not seen on bird tours to Sabah or Sarawak.
+A mega-attraction here is the beautiful endemic Bornean Peacock-Pheasant, which we have a fairly good chance of seeing during our visit.